SFDigitalServices/sf-dahlia-pattern-library/README.md

     Reference for all foundation default settings.
 Not editable

 ### /toolkit.css
 Main manifest for how we are building the cascade.

+## Adding 3rd Party Dependecies

+Fabricator uses Webpack Module Bundler.

+In general, Webpack prefers modules from npm over bower.
+In many cases modules from npm are better than the same module from bower.
+Bower mostly contain only concatenated/bundled files which are:

+* More difficult to handle for webpack
+* More difficult to optimize for webpack
+* Sometimes only useable without a module system
+* So prefer to use the CommonJs-style module and let webpack build it.